ibm-cloud-docs/databases-for-elasticsearch/connecting-external.md

 ## Getting Connection Strings

 The easiest way to get connection strings for an application is to create a set of _Service Credentials_ specifically for your application to connect with.
-Doing so also returns all the connection information as JSON in a click-to-copy field.
+Doing so also returns all the connection information a JSON object in a click-to-copy field.

 Alternatively, the {{site.data.keyword.cloud_notm}} CLI [cloud databases plug-in](./howto-getting-connection-strings.html#generating-connection-strings-from-the-command-line) supports generating users and connection strings, as does the [{{site.data.keyword.IBM_notm}} {{site.data.keyword.databases-for}} API](https://console.{DomainName}/apidocs/cloud-databases-api#creates-a-database-level-user).